 Follow these steps to get to the recovery form:

-Now you should be at the page that says Recover your Microsoft account.
+Now you should be at the page that says Recover your account.
 Follow these steps to fill out the form and send your recovery request.

 We'll send the results of your recovery request to the email address you gave us in the form.
 This can take up to 24 hours because our support team reviews the forms that have guesses or almost-right answers.